 A champion athlete turned television pioneer, she brought a competitive spirit to the wild world of 1980s reality TV.

-Cathy Lee Crosby's path to the screen was paved on the tennis court.
-A nationally ranked amateur player, she brought the discipline of an athlete to an entertainment career that began with modeling and small acting roles.
-Her big break came not from a scripted drama, but from the burgeoning genre of reality television.
-As the original co-host of the wildly popular 'That's Incredible!' she became a familiar face in American living rooms, guiding viewers through stunts and human interest stories with a steady, credible presence.
-While she also acted in films, including an early television movie portrayal of Wonder Woman, it was her role as a trustworthy television host that cemented her place in pop culture.
-Crosby's career represents a unique bridge between the world of professional sports and the unpredictable energy of early reality TV.
+Cathy Lee Crosby was a nationally ranked amateur tennis player before she moved into modeling and small acting roles.
+Her big break came from the burgeoning genre of reality television.
+She became the original co-host of 'That's Incredible!,' guiding viewers through stunts and human interest stories with a steady, credible presence.
+The show made her a familiar face in American living rooms.
+She also acted in films, including an early television movie portrayal of Wonder Woman.
+But her role as a trustworthy television host defined her public image.
+Crosby's career bridges the world of professional sports and the unpredictable energy of early reality TV.

 1928–1945